ChaissonLab/Genome_path/README.md

 # Genome_path
-each folder contains a list of paths for downlaod for each genome as obtained by the Accesion list from NCBI
+each file contains a list of paths for download for each genome as obtained by the Accesion list from NCBI